Here are some useful guidelines and questions to ask about your child:

 - Can you help your child with establishing a study routine?

 - Are you able to provide a positive learning environment for your child?

-Especially with younger, elementary-aged children, it's not always easy to know if they already possess some of those qualities - but if you feel that those qualities are in line with your family values, there is a good chance that online learning is a great fit for your child.
-Self-discipline, motivation, time management and curiosity will not only help your child succeed in online learning but also later in life.
+Especially with younger, elementary-aged children, it's not always easy to know if they already possess some of those qualities - but if you feel that those qualities are in line with your family values, there is a good chance that online learning is a great fit.
+Self-discipline, motivation, time management and curiosity will not only help your child succeed in online learning, but also later in life.